hastagAB/Awesome-Python-Scripts/README.md

 - [Gmail Mailing Script](https://github.com/hastagAB/Awesome-Python-Scripts/tree/master/mailing) by [mayank-kapur](https://github.com/kapurm17)
 - [Take Screenshot](https://github.com/hastagAB/Awesome-Python-Scripts/tree/master/Take_screenshot) by [Moad Mohammed Elhebri](https://github.com/moadmmh)

-## Contribuition Guidelines :
+## Contribution Guidelines:
-- Make a Seperate Folder for the Script.
+- Make a separate folder for the Script.
-- There shouldn't be any Spaces between the names of the script.
-(Use underscore or dash Symbol) eg. Script_One
+- There shouldn't be any spaces in the scripts' names.
+Usage of underscores ('_') or dashes ('-') in place of spaces is allowed.
+Ex.
+"Script_One.py" or "Script-One.py" is preferred as compared to "Script One.py"
-- The Folder Should contain Python Script, its supporting files(If any) and a seperate `README.md` File with proper documentation.
+- The folder should contain Python Script, and its respective supporting files (if any) and a separate `README.md` File with proper documentation.